VWS is accepting new board member applications until July 20, 2021.

 - Work with great people with a shared vision.

-- Be part of a team that strives to incorporate each person’s unique gifts and offerings, through use of a structure based on the ACORN model.
+- Be part of a team that strives to incorporate each person’s unique gifts and offerings

 - Be in meetings that hold a culture of community– through personal check-ins and gratitude, as well as including embodied learning and fun (like games, skills, sit spots, etc.)